let's talk

 Corporate websites usually have a pre-set customer pool.
 So they understand what their current and potential customers will like.

-So, building corporate websites does not require a business analyst.
+Hence, building corporate websites does not require a business analyst.
 Other than this, the team to build a corporate website consists of:

-Team for a Custom Website
+Custom Website Team

 If you are serious about your business, then you need to go for custom website creation.